alexwlchan/ipic/README.md

 * `-n`/`--narration`: audiobook (mnemonic: narration)
 * `-h`/`--help`: show the help message

 Only one switch is allowed.
-The HTML file for the generated web page is saved on your Desktop.
+The HTML for the generated web page is saved to a temporary file.

 Because the API usually returns several hits, `ipic` creates and opens a web page of thumbnail images that let you choose the one you want visually.
 Here's an example: